Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 But people will argue that people are not careful with their money.
 And it is entirely accurate.
 Most people are unaware of how much they save and how much more they could save.

-But let’s look at another statistic, the free income of these same households.
-The free income is how much you have left after mandatory deductions, taxes, and mandatory health insurance.
+But we can look at another statistic, the free income of these same households.
+The free income is how much you have left after mandatory deductions, taxes, and health insurance.

 Free Income per household based on their gross income